CLEP / Chemistry

 Question 10: The freezing point of helium is –270 °C. The freezing point of xenon is –112 °C. Both elements are noble gases.
 Which of the following statements is supported by these data?

-2. The London dispersion forces between helium atoms are greater than the London dispersion forces between Xenon molecules.
+1. The London dispersion forces between helium atoms are less than the London dispersion forces of the Xenon molecules

-4. The London dispersion forces between helium atoms are less than the London dispersion forces of the Xenon molecules
+3. The London dispersion forces between helium atoms are greater than the London dispersion forces between Xenon molecules.

-Correct Answer: D. The London dispersion forces between helium atoms are less than the London dispersion forces of the Xenon molecules
+Correct Answer: A. The London dispersion forces between helium atoms are less than the London dispersion forces of the Xenon molecules

 Explanation: Two answers are designed to be obviously wrong.
 Helium doesn't form molecules of any type.
 In one, the ‘molecular' weight is wrong.
 It's ‘atomic weight', not molecular.
 Either way, the freezing point doesn't decrease anyway.
 Dispersion forces have everything to do with physical properties of noble gases.
 Xenon has significantly higher dispersion forces than helium.